Job Title: Learning & Development Partner

 What you will receive from us

-Established since 1992, we are a charity and not–for–profit organisation that provides first class care and support for older people and adults with learning disabilities.
-Today, we have 1500 employees supporting over 1,100 residents at services across Buckinghamshire, Bedfordshire, Berkshire, Hertfordshire, and Milton Keynes.
-Come and join a great team!
+Established since 1992, we’re a charity and not–for–profit organisation that provides care and support for older people and adults with learning disabilities.
+Today, we have 1500 staff supporting over 1,100 residents at services across Buckinghamshire, Bedfordshire, Hertfordshire, and Milton Keynes.

 As a care provider we have a duty of care to our service users and employees to ensure we operate in a safe environment.
 To ensure we comply with the Health and Social Care Act 2008 (Regulated Activities) (Amendment) (Coronavirus) Regulations 2021 (“the Regulations”), you will need to be fully vaccinated against Covid–19 unless clinically exempt.

 From time to time we may require you to take part in other mandatory health testing and health vaccination programmes.